imagekitio/docs-keep-a-changelog/media-library/overview/rclone.md

 ## Configuring rclone

-To configure ImageKit as a cloud storage provider on rclone:
+To configure ImageKit as a remote on rclone:

 1. **Run rclone's interactive configuration command**